 Tulare County is rich in history.
 When the county was established in 1852, early settlers found a wild and beautiful land with great potential.
 The high country provided water, timber and a place to escape the summer heat.
 The valley floor provided abundant game and rich soil for crops and cattle grazing — all the ingredients to start a new life.
 Since its beginning, the county has witnessed so much history, including the arrival of the railroad, mining of precious metals, discovery of the giant sequoia trees and the proliferation of irrigation canals – all coming together to create an amazing, countywide history classroom.

-This 10-acre facility in Woodlake features an ”agricultural theme” characteristic of the Central Valley’s farming region and heritage; the first garden of its kind in California.
+Woodlake Botanical Gardens – This 13-acre facility near Bravo Lake in Woodlake features an ”agricultural theme” characteristic of the Central Valley’s farming region and heritage, the first garden of its kind in California.
 With more than one mile of gardens to explore, visitors can stroll, bike or use a wheelchair.

 Kaweah Oaks Preserve